10 London Tidbits You May Not Know

 - The London Zoo is the world’s oldest scientific zoo.
 It was founded in 1828 and opened to the public in 1847.
 A well-loved docile Canadian black bear at the zoo, Winnie, was the inspiration for A.A.
 Milne’s famous children’s book Winnie-the-Pooh.
 While the real-life Winnie was a female, Milne’s character Winnie was not.

-If you haven’t been to London and these facts inspired your wanderlust, you can check out our Celtic Kingdoms cruise, which begins and ends in London.
-We even offer a special Go Next Pre-Cruise Program in London with tours of Trafalgar Square and Westminster Abbey.
+If you haven’t been to London and these facts inspired your wanderlust, check out our European cruises today!
+We offer special Go Next Pre-Cruise Programs in London with tours of Trafalgar Square and Westminster Abbey.
 Take a ride with one of the famous Black Cab drivers and watch out for the iconic bicycle-wheel shape of the London Eye on the night skyline!